ARRNAV26/Action-Manager/README.md

 I have ensured optimal performance through rigorous testing and deployed the application flawlessly, enabling cross-browser accessibility.

-This uses basic CRUD(Create, Read, Update, Delete) operations to perform daily tasks and keep track of them in organized manner.
+This uses high-end CRUD(Create, Read, Update, Delete) operations to perform daily tasks and keep track of them in organized manner.

 I have successfully deployed the application, delivering a seamless and intuitive user experience on web browsers.